 If you decide you do need a new cutter, it is important to consider your cutter software needs as well.
 Take some time to research the options available to you.
 An electronic cutter requires some kind of software to drive it.
 You need to make sure that the machine and software combination suits your needs.
 If you already have a favorite software for designing SVG cutting files, will it work with the cutter you are considering?

-Note: Some affiliate links may be used in this post.
-I am affiliated only with products that I use.
+Note: I use some affiliate links in this post only with products that I use.
 When you purchase products using my affiliate links, it does not cost you any more, but I will share some commission.
 Thanks!

 Would you like to see some of my FREE SVG projects?
 Check them out in my FREE Resource Library.